Ruth Bishop: Biography

 Bishop was born in Dandenong, Victoria, and grew up in Frankston where her father was principal of Frankston High School.

-Bishop graduated with a PhD in microbiology in 1961.
+Bishop obtained a BSc., majoring in microbiology, in 1954 followed by a M. Sc. in the same field in 1958 and graduated with a PhD in microbiology in 1961.

 In 1973, Bishop, along with Geoffrey Davidson (Royal Children's Hospital) and collaborators Ian Holmes and Brian Ruck (University of Melbourne), examined cells from the intestines of children with gastroenteritis.
 Intestinal biopsies were taken at the Royal Children's Hospital in Melbourne, Australia, and sent to Ian Holmes and Brian Ruck (University of Melbourne) to be examined by electron-microscopy.

 Under the electron microscope cells were seen to be infected with viruses, which were originally named "duovirus" because they were seen in the duodenum and had a double capsid.
 The name "rotavirus" was later suggested by the Irishman, Thomas Henry Flewett, because of the round, wheel-like shape of virus particles.
 Rotaviruses cause diarrhoea and vomiting in young children and are a leading cause of death in the developing countries.
 Three thousand children are now hospitalised with rotavirus every year, down from 10,000 before the vaccine was introduced in 2007.
 Bishop said the invention of electron microscopy helped her make the discovery.
 The team's discovery led to a global effort to control of rotavirus.